pschachte/wybe/WYBE.md

 Function calls may have one of the following forms:
   - A call with all arguments inputs.
-This is the conventional form, where all arguments are evaluated and then the function is called, producing the function value.
+This is the conventional form, where all arguments are evaluated, and then the function is called, producing the function value.
 This form of expression is considered to be an input to whatever statement or expression it occurs in.